Friday, December 16, 2011

 Population control:

-Another great advantage of reproduction licenses is that you establish the infrastructure for direct population control.
+Another great advantage of breeding licenses is that you establish the infrastructure for direct population control.
 No one can argue that this may not one day be a necessity, if it is not already.

 I know that people argue that the Malthusians have got it wrong, and that populations stabilise with wealth.
 But these people are looking at our industrialised societies only from the surface.
 I can't say for sure, but I retain a strong suspicion that the conditions have long been introduced to (deliberately) keep population growth suppressed in the industrialised world.
 (See here for my comprehensive statement on this).
-And if so, then I for one would like to see the exchange of our current form of 'tyranny' for direct controls on population, via reproduction licensing.
+And if so, then I for one would like to see the exchange of our current form of 'tyranny' for direct controls on population, via breeding licenses.

 Better to limit the number of children people can have directly, than to psychologically condition and economically starve them out of the option?